-Before becoming CEO Jan.
-1, 2014, Woods served as a member of AACN's senior staff leadership group for 14 years, leading the teams accountable for marketing, communications, membership, certification, information technology and organizational effectiveness.
-She spearheaded strategy development and played a key role in developing signature initiatives, including "AACN Standards for Establishing and Sustaining Healthy Work Environments" and AACN Clinical Scene Investigator Academy.
-She also directed planning and production of plenary sessions for the 6,000-plus attendees at AACN's annual National Teaching Institute & Critical Care Exposition.
+Before becoming CEO in 2014, Woods served as a member of AACN's senior staff leadership group for over a decade, leading the teams accountable for strategic planning, marketing, communications, membership, certification, information technology and organizational effectiveness.
+She spearheaded strategy development and led the implementation of several signature initiatives, including "AACN Standards for Establishing and Sustaining Healthy Work Environments" and AACN Clinical Scene Investigator Academy.
+She also directed design and production of plenary sessions for AACN's annual National Teaching Institute & Critical Care Exposition.

-In addition to conducting extensive market research for the association since joining AACN in 1999, Woods served as co-investigator and co-author of three collaborative national studies examining nurses' perceptions of the health of their work environment.
+In addition to leading the extensive market research efforts for the association, Woods served as co-investigator and co-author of three collaborative national studies examining nurses' perceptions of the health of their work environment.
 She served as co-investigator for two national studies on how health professionals' communication skills influence patient safety.
 Woods also co-authored a landmark AACN white paper on certification.
-She authored or co-authored articles published in Critical Care Nurse and JONA: The Journal of Nursing Administration, and the chapter on marketing for two editions of Huber's "Leadership and Nursing Care Management."
+She authored or co-authored articles published in Critical Care Nurse and JONA: The Journal of Nursing Administration and chapters on marketing for two editions of Diane Huber's "Leadership and Nursing Care Management."

-Woods holds an undergraduate degree in economics from Tufts University and a master's in business administration with highest honors from University of Southern California's Marshall School of Business.
-She is a member of Beta Gamma Sigma, the international honor society recognizing business excellence.
+Woods holds an undergraduate degree in economics from Tufts University and a master's degree in business administration from University of Southern California's Marshall School of Business.
+Graduating with honors, she is a member of Beta Gamma Sigma, the international honor society recognizing business excellence.